microsoftgraph/msgraph-sdk-powershell/src/Bookings/beta/docs/Get-MgBetaVirtualEventWebinarSessionRegistration.md

 # Get-MgBetaVirtualEventWebinarSessionRegistration

 ## SYNOPSIS
-Get the meetingRegistration details associated with an onlineMeeting on behalf of the organizer.
+Get the externalMeetingRegistration details associated with an onlineMeeting.

 ## SYNTAX